RobisonTorres/Personal_Finance/README.md

 ### 2.3 - Account Table:

 * This table provides an overview of your different accounts (e.g., banking account, savings, credit card).
+* In cell C8, you can select a date to view the account balance for that specific day.
+By default, the current date (or =TODAY() in Excel) will be used if the cell is left blank.
 * When you record a credit card purchase in the Tracking table, cell C13 will change color to indicate a payment is due (to make a payment, select 'Payment' and choose 'Credit Card' under 'Operation').
-* Cell C14 should ideally show a value of $0, signifying that your accounts are reconciled with the spreadsheet.
+* Cell C14 should ideally display a value of $0, indicating that your accounts are reconciled with the spreadsheet.
+However, this requires the current month in both the Monthly Summary Table and the Account to match.

 ### 2.4 - Tracking Table: